Cambusnethan: History

 Originally, the name Cambusnethan or Camnethan referred to the whole Wishaw area, and a portion of the Scottish county of Lanarkshire.
 The Parish of Cam(bus)nethan, as it was known was established in the 11th century, with the parish church standing on the banks of the River Clyde, in the countryside near the modern neighbourhoods of Netherton and Gowkthrapple.
 The parish would have remained a rural, lowly populated area until the 1600s at least.

 The modern settlement began some time after the Middle Ages (exact time period unknown), but remained a small hamlet.
 It grew massively alongside its neighbour, Wishaw, during the Industrial Revolution, with industries such as railways, textiles, quarrying and in particular, coal mining.
 This established Cambusnethan's importance to the Scottish economy.
+Nevertheless, by the time of the first edition Ordnance Survey six inch, surveyed 1859, the area still looked like a rural area with patches of industrial development.
+A great change is then evident by the time of Lanarkshire Sheet XVIII.NE, revised 1896, with Wishaw and Coltness particularly heavily developed.
 Eventually, both Wishaw and Cambusnethan grew so large that the boundaries between the towns faded and both settlements became one large urban area.

 Throughout the 20th century, many housing estates were built in Cambusnethan, further expanding it.

 Today, Cambusnethan is much integrated with Wishaw to the point where it is mostly considered to be an area of the town rather than a town in its own right.